ducnguyen-uconn/ChannelFlow-DoubleDiffusiveConvection/HPCsetup.md

 conda install -c conda-forge doxygen
 ```

 Also, for each compiler, you may are required to change MPICXX compiler to specific compiler of the system, eg HPC.
 On local machine, common mpicxx compiler is set `/usr/bin/mpicxx`.
 On university HPC, you are not accessed to use mpicxx from miniconda when compiling global executable files.
 Thus, you can indicate `CMAKE_CXX_COMPILER` by specific compiler of system.
-For examples, if you're using UCONN HPC, you need to use compiler from `/gpfs/sharedfs1/admin/hpc2.0/apps/openmpi/5.0.5/bin/mpicxx`
+For examples, if you're using UCONN HPC, you need to use compiler from `/gpfs/sharedfs1/admin/hpc2.0/apps/openmpi/5.0.5/bin/mpicxx`.
+You can find this via `which mpicxx`.

 A sample installation, with all features enabled, might look like this:
 ```bash